ericodle/GINSA/README.md

 Data includes the GBIF occurrence ID, latitude/longitude, and country of origin -- all saved to a CSV spreadsheet.
 GINSA downloads SSU rDNA sequences from each occurrence, combining them into a single FASTA file.

-We tested GINSA on <i>Lecudina longissima</i> (26 occurrences), <i>Tetraselmis marina</i> (188 occurrences), <i>Lecudina tuzetae</i> (309 occurrences), <i>Labyrinthula</i> (2,603 occurrences) and more to come.
+We tested GINSA on multiple taxa across the Tree of Life.

 GINSA is a unique tool utilizing the GBIF interface.
-In the spirit of GBIF, the code for GINSA is openly available, and we encourage community input and collaboration.
-There are links below to report a bug or request a new feature.
+In the spirit of GBIF, the code for GINSA is openly available, and we encourage community collaboration.
+Feel free to fork.

-Moreover, we invite everyone interested to follow along with the instructions provided below.</p>
+Beginners, please follow along with the instructions provided below.</p>

 [GINSA Overview Video](https://www.youtube.com/watch?v=PrWM5vmqYO8)

 <p align="right">(<a href="#top">back to top</a>)</p>

-# OPTION 1: Quick start using the GINSA Jupyter Notebook
+# OPTION 1: Quick start using the GINSA Jupyter notebook

-Watch our instructional video for a guided walkthrough of how to use the Jupyter Notebook.
+Watch our instructional video for a guided walkthrough of how to use the Jupyter notebook.

 [Walkthrough Video](https://youtu.be/qN3aNbaY8qQ)

-To use the Jupyter Notebook version of GINSA, click [GINSA.ipynb](https://github.com/ericodle/GINSA/blob/main/GINSA.ipynb) and then click the "Open in Colab" button at the top left.
+To use the Jupyter notebook version of GINSA, click [GINSA.ipynb](https://github.com/ericodle/GINSA/blob/main/GINSA.ipynb) and then click the "Open in Colab" button at the top left.

 # OPTION 2: Run locally using GINSA.py